Smurfs (2025)

 There’s Nothing Smurfy about Smurfs

 When discussing Smurfs, the sixth attempt to bring creator Peyo’s magical blue creatures to the big screen (the first being the 1965 French effort Les Aventures des Schtroumpfs), it is important to note that young children will likely love it.
 But the same could be said of my kid sister when she discovered 1976’s The Smurfs and the Magic Flute on television during the 1980s, and that doesn’t mean the film was any good (because it wasn’t).
+Neither is this new one.

 Smurfs (2025) | PHOTO: Paramount Pictures

 In the spirit of fairness, I will state what those pluses are, however, the first being that the film is marvelously animated.
 These little blue icons have never looked better.
-There is colorful fluidity to their movements and to their environments (some of which exist in the real world), and that’s an impressive achievement.
+There is colorful fluidity to their movements and environments (some of which exist in the real world), and that’s an impressive achievement.
 Another positive is the vocal performance from the irrepressible Natasha Lyonne.
-She’s this cake-loving interdimensional chaos agent named Mama Poot who looks like a cross between a pom-pom and a loofah sponge, and there was never a moment when I knew what was going to come out of her mouth next.
+She’s this cake-loving interdimensional chaos agent named Mama Poot who looks like a cross between a pom-pom and a loofah, and there was never a moment when I knew what was going to come out of her mouth next.
 I wanted more of this character.

 Smurfs (2025) | PHOTO: Paramount Pictures